David-Ademola/Cancer-Detection-and-Segmentation-in-Breast-Scans/README.md

 - `src/mtl_oca.py` — multi-task model glue code.
 - `src/modules.py` — ResUNet, layers and attention blocks.
 - `models/` — saved checkpoints.

+## Challenges and Limitations

+While the segmentation head of the model produces state-of-the-art segmentation masks, the classification head struggles to distinguish between benign and malignant tumours.
+This could be design choices such as small image sizes, choice of backbone or image preprocessing steps.

 ## Future Improvements